-A. COMPLIANCE EXAMINATION ENGAGEMENT SUBMISSION INSTRUCTIONS
+COMPLIANCE EXAMINATION ENGAGEMENT SUBMISSION INSTRUCTIONS

-The submission deadlines for the alternative compliance examination engagement are the same as those for single audits and program specific audits due in accordance with 2 CFR Part 200, Subpart F. Therefore, the results of the alternative compliance examination engagement must be submitted by the auditee to the Federal Audit Clearinghouse within the earlier of 30 calendar days after receipt of the auditor's report(s), or nine months after the end of the audit period.
+The submission deadlines for the alternative compliance examination engagement (ACEE) are the same as those for single audits and program specific audits due in accordance with 2 CFR Part 200, Subpart F. Therefore, the results of the alternative compliance examination engagement must be submitted by the auditee within the earlier of 30 calendar days after receipt of the auditor's report(s), or nine months after the end of the audit period.
+The repository of the alternative compliance examination is expected to eventually be the Federal Audit Clearinghouse at www.fac.gov.
+However, at the time of this Supplement's issuance, the FAC is unable to accept the alternative compliance examination engagement submissions.
+Treasury will be posting additional instructions for where and how to submit the results of the ACEE on the Coronavirus State and Local Fiscal Recovery Funds' website.
+The FAC will also include updates on its ability to accept the ACEE on the FAC Web site.